Internet's Role in Career Building

 7. What’s your story?

-C-level professionals are often asked to provide their biography along with a resume and cover letter when applying for a job.
-However, even if you aren’t a top manager, having a professional story at hand will significantly help in growing your online brand.
-Your story might contain your value proposition, your motivation for choosing this line of career and expand on what drives you most in your professional life.
-For instance, if your motto is to educate young professionals by organizing trainings and events and you share the information connected with personal development at the workplace, you’ll create a holistic image for your prospective clients or employers.
+C-level experts are often asked to provide their biography along with a resume and cover letter when applying for a vocation.
+However, even if you aren’t a top manager, having a great story at hand will significantly help in growing your brand on the Internet.
+Your story might contain your value proposition, your motivation for choosing this line of career and expand on what drives you most in your vocational life.
+For instance, if your motto is to educate young specialists by organizing trainings and events and you share the information connected with personal development at the workplace, you’ll create a holistic image for your prospective clients or employers.

 Having a ready story at hand is also helpful when you are writing a cover letter.
 Cover letters written in a form of a story typically are more engaging for the hiring manager and are often read through, generating more attention to your candidacy.